 B. ovis is often transmitted from ram to ram by passive venereal transmission via ewes.
 Ewes can carry this organism in the vagina for at least two months and act as mechanical vectors.

 B. ovis infections should be considered when rams develop epididymitis and testicular atrophy, or poor semen quality is seen.
 Some but not all rams have palpable lesions.

 Unlike other brucellosis species, B. ovis is not zoonotic but is reportable in North Dakota.

 Bovine brucellosis, caused by the bacterium Brucella abortus, is an economically important cause of abortions in cattle.
-B. abortus also affects other species including bison, buffalo and elk; some species are maintenance hosts for this organism.
+B. abortus also affects other species including bison and elk; some species are maintenance hosts for this organism.
 Infections in wildlife can hinder eradication efforts in cattle.
 In addition, B. abortus is a human pathogen.
 In humans, brucellosis can be a serious, debilitating and sometimes chronic disease that may affect a variety of organs.
 Most cases are the result of occupational exposure to infected animals, but infections can also occur from ingesting contaminated dairy products.